thathsara404/Hackthon/README.md

 # Steps to run
 - Setup a Mongo database with the information in the config.js file
-- Insatall Redis on your machine and start ther redis server (for windows users: https://github.com/microsoftarchive/redis/releases/latest).
+- Insatall Redis on your machine and start the redis server (for windows users: https://github.com/microsoftarchive/redis/releases/latest or try redisinsight).
 - npm install : install dependencies
 - npm run dev : will start the app (development mode)
 - Login has been mocked.
 Try http://localhost:1223/api/login.
 It will give you the UI entry point.